jgooly/gc_project/CodeBook.md

 * tBodyGyroMean
 * tBodyGyroJerkMean

-The complete list of variables of each feature vector is available below (88 total):
+The complete list of variables of the cleaned data set are below (88 total):

+1. activity_label
-2. activity
+2. subject_id
 3. mean-tBodyAcc-mean()-X
 4. mean-tBodyAcc-mean()-Y
 5. mean-tBodyAcc-mean()-Z